research

-I'm thrilled to share that I have a guest post up on the period-drama website Willow and Thatch.
-"The Marvelous Mrs. Maisel: A History" looks at the early history of stand up comedy, right as it was shifting from one-liners to the first-person, observational humor we recognize today.
-You can check out my post here.… Continue reading Guest Post: The Marvelous Mrs. Maisel, a History
+I’m thrilled to share that I have a guest post up on the period-drama website Willow and Thatch.
+“The Marvelous Mrs. Maisel: A History” looks at the early history of stand up comedy, right as it was shifting from one-liners… Continue reading

 How I Balance Planning and Research